AaltoIIC/OSEMA/Documentation.md

 ## Software update process

 Updates are asked periodically by a sensor node.
 The interval is defined by Update check limit.
+All messages are sent over HTTPS.
+However, because of the limited support for certificate checking, 12

 When asking an update, sensor nodes sends the following JSON string, which is encyrpted with AES 128-bit CBC.
 ```